fusionforge/fusionforge/src/plugins/taskboard/README.md

 In user stories tracker you can define an extra field, that will be used for user stories sorting.
 It's a 'text' type extra field that usually keeps a unique number - relative priority of the user story.

-Naturally, in tasks trackers you should define an extra field for keeping a referetce to related user story artifact (identifier of user story artifact).
+Naturally, in tasks trackers you should define an extra field for keeping a reference to related user story artifact (identifier of user story artifact).

 User story extra field should have 'text' or 'relation' type.